adjust/unity_sdk/README.md

 doesn't include the Android SDK Tools.
 There are more detailed instructions on how to download these in the readme file provided by Google, called `SDK Readme.txt`, which is placed in Android SDK folder.

-### <a id="build-scripts">Build scripts
+### <a id="post-build-process">Post build process

-To facilitate the build process we integrated build scripts for both Android and iOS.
+To facilitate the build process, post build tasks will be performed by the adjust unity package in order to enable the adjust SDK to work properly.
+There is a difference in how these tasks are performed in `Unity 4.x.y` and `Unity 5.x.y` IDE.

+If you are using the adjust unity package for `Unity 4.x.y`, these tasks are going to be performed by executing post build Python scripts:

+- The iOS Python build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildiOS.py`.
+- The Android Python build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildAndroid.py`.

 The script runs after each build and is called by the file `Assets/Editor/AdjustEditor.cs`.
-They require at least `python 2.7` installed to work.
+They require at least `Python 2.7` installed to work.
 It's possible to disable the post processing by clicking on the menu `Assets → Adjust → Change post processing status`.
 Press the same button to re-enable it.

+If you are using the adjust unity package for `Unity 5.x.y`, these tasks are going to be performed by `OnPostprocessBuild` method in `AdjustEditor.cs`.
+In order for iOS post build tasks to be executed properly, your `Unity 5.x.y` should have `iOS build support` installed.

-#### <a id="build-script-ios">iOS build script
+#### <a id="post-build-ios">iOS post build tasks

-The iOS build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildiOS.py`.
-It changes the Unity iOS generated project in the following ways:
+iOS post build tasks are performing following changes in your generated Xcode projet:

 1. Adds the `iAd.framework` and `AdSupport.framework` to the project.
 This is required by the adjust SDK - check out the official [iOS SDK README][ios] for more details.